DuckDivers/list-backorders-for-woocommerce/readme.txt

 === List Orders with Backorders for WooCommerce ===
-Contributors: Howard Ehrenberg
+Contributors: thehowarde
 Donate link: https://www.duckdiverllc.com/woocommerce-list-backorders-plugin/
 Tags: Woocommerce, Backorders, Admin Functions Requires at least: 4.6
 Tested up to: 4.7
-Stable tag: 1.0.3
+Stable tag: 1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A Wordpress Plugin to List Orders with Backordered items on them.
 This helps the store manager with a list of orders that need items to complete fulfillment.
 This is not a stock list report, but only a report of order that are not shipped because of backorders.

-This plugin will add an admin menu item to the WooCommerce Admin Item to "List Backorders" for easy viewing of orders with backorders, and the ordered-items that are backordered.
+This plugin will add an admin menu item to the WooCommerce Admin Item to "Backordered Items" for easy viewing of orders with backorders, and the ordered-items that are backordered.

 == Description ==